chiyi/spark_GenReducedDF_flavor/projects/BasicAggregation/README.md

 ```

 ### Check Google Bid Response Feedback
-The processing code [check_googlefdbk.py](src/check_googlefdbk.py) read the dataset `DataName.GoogleBidRequest` for the specified hour, and read the dataset `DataName.GoogleFeedback` with an expanding time window.
+The processing code [check_googlefdbk.py](src/check_googlefdbk.py) reads the dataset `DataName.GoogleBidRequest` for the specified hour, and read the dataset `DataName.GoogleFeedback` with an expanding time window.
 The feedback information is joined with the bid request data for further aggregation.
 Finally, the aggregated result is saved into a pandas CSV-file.

 ```